Stephen Street: Kaiser Chiefs and the Ordinary Boys (2004–2007)

-Babyshambles (2007–present) and Peter Doherty (2008–present)
+Babyshambles (2007–2009) and Peter Doherty (2008–2009)

 Street produced Shotter's Nation, the second album by Pete Doherty's band Babyshambles.
 The recording of the album was said to have been a hard process, due to Street's lack of co-operation with Pete Doherty.
 Street later commented that "Pete wasn't in a very good state for the first couple of weeks of making the record for the reasons that people know about.
 It was a bit worrying to be honest with you.
 There were a couple of times I had to fire warning shots across his bow, say 'Listen, you've got to sort yourself out here because if you don't I can't work with you'.
 I felt like I was going to let down the rest of the band if I walked away from things."
 Street went on to produce the band's third album Sequel to the Prequel.

 Street produced Doherty's solo album Grace/Wastelands (2009).

+Bradford

+Since 2009 Street has been a permanent member of the reformed Bradford.